Analysis of Multipartite Entanglement Distribution using a Central Quantum-Network Node: Deriving the Density Matrix Created by Protocol

-where $\mathcal E$ is an operator applying single-qubit depolarizing noise to $N$ different qubits.
-It accounts for the noisy BSMs, the noisy distributed Bell states, and noise due to the storage of Bell states in memory.
-Note that it does not account for the noise in the GHZ state prepared within the factory; this noise is still in the state $\sigma$.
-We will further discuss what the operator $\mathcal E$ and the state $\sigma$ look like below.
-First, we work out Eq. \eqref{eq:fidelity:BSM} in terms of density matrices $\sigma$ and $\tau$.
-After that, we fill in $\sigma$ and $\tau$ explicitly to determine the final state produced by Protocol \eqref{prot:factory}. \\
+where $\mathcal E$ is a quantum channel applying single-qubit depolarizing noise to $N$ different qubits.
+This quantum channel accounts for the noisy BSMs, the noisy distributed Bell states, and noise due to the storage of Bell states in memory.
+As can be seen, the noise in the GHZ state prepared within the factory is the only source of noise that is not contained in the channel $\mathcal E$.
+Instead, this source of noise is contained by the expression for $\sigma$. \\